Friday, July 29, 2022

 Acting Notes

-Scott McDonald (N'Vek) was born October 24, 1959 in Libby, Montana.
+Scott MacDonald (N'Vek) was born October 24, 1959 in Libby, Montana.
 He received a Bachelor's degree from Washington State University and an MFA from the California Institute of the Arts.
 "Face of the Enemy" is his second of twelve Trek appearances as five different characters in four different series.
 Most significantly, he played Commander Dolim for eight episodes on Enterprise.

 Other television work includes Threshold, Carnivàle and Dexter.
 His highest-profile big screen role was the title character in Jack Frost.